NathanHarding/Covid.jl/README.md

 The population of interest is constructed from ABS data, which gives an estimated population by age, sex and SA2.
 To faciliate understanding of disease transmission and the effects of various control policies, people are allocated to households, schools and work places.
-In addition, people have social and community contacts.
-See the __Contacts__ section below for details.
+In addition, people have social and community contacts as described next.

 ### Contacts